Cajun Bison Dirty Rice

 Remove from heat and add the uncooked rice.
-Stir the rice with the meat and veggie mixture before adding beef broth, Worcestershire sauce, and the bay leaf.
+Stir the rice with the meat and veggie mixture before adding beef broth, gluten-free Worcestershire sauce (like Lea & Perrins), and the bay leaf.

 Return to the stove and bring to a boil stirring often so that it doesn’t stick to the bottom.
 Then cover it and turn down to low.
 Before you know it, you have a one-pot, homemade, quick and easy, delicious bison dirty rice.

 It makes great leftovers and freezes well, too.
 Enjoy with a splash of your favorite GF hot sauce!

 Bison Dirty Rice | Gluten-Free, Dairy-Free